halaxa/json-machine/README.md

 ```bash
 tests/run.sh
 ```
-This uses php and composer installation already present in your machine.
+This uses php and composer installation already present in your OS installation.

 <a name="running-tests-on-all-supported-php-platforms"></a>
 ### Running tests on all supported PHP platforms